11 Factors that make a high converting landing page

 Using the latest AMP landing page format enables you to retain your own branding and tooling while taking advantage of AMP’s optimized web components.

 Unless you purposely want to hypnotize your prospective customer into a state of confusion, it is a good idea to keep your design clean, simple and sleek.
 Get rid of any unwanted clutter on your landing page.
 Of course, the precise design factors of your page are determined by the purpose of the page.

 The landing page gets straight to the point with the headline “ Don’t Make Me Zoom.”
-It is a common experience that we all face while browsing on our mobile phones.
+Unfortunately, it is a common experience that we all face while browsing our mobile phones.

 Their landing page design works great on mobile devices as well.
-If it is not so, a lot of the visitors might end up leaving the page.
-Keeping in sync with their tagline, the people at Industrial strength marketing have purposefully made the fonts and form big enough so the visitors don’t have to zoom in in order to read the message and fill in the form.
+If it is not so, many visitors might end up leaving the page.
+Keeping in sync with their tagline, the people at Industrial strength marketing have purposefully made the fonts and form big enough, so the visitors don’t have to zoom in in order to read the message and fill in the form.

 Clear visual call to action